 Models can be expensive, especially if you are looking for a large-scale element such as a mountain.
 If you are a hobbyist or student who needs a mountain for your model, you can save a lot of money by making a mountain yourself.
-All you need to make a beautiful mountain form are scraps and supplies you probably have lying around your kitchen right now.
+All you need to make a mountain form are paper scraps and supplies you probably have lying around your kitchen right now.
 With some paint and accessories you can give it a finishing touch to make it look authentic.

 Things You'll Need

 - Large bowl

 - White craft glue

 - Table salt

 - Plastic bag

 Find a sturdy base made of wood or cardboard that is wider than the size you want your finished mountain to be.

 Sketch a rough image of the mountain you have in mind.
 Think about how steep you want it, how many peaks you want, and estimate the overall height and width.